-The sub-project sites can easily be accessed from M9 motorway and National Highway (N5, N455, N65, N55).
+The sub-project sites can easily be accessed from M9 motorway, National Highway (N120, N5, N65, and N55) and further from its link roads.
 Construction will be carried out within existing premises Government owned land of proposed sub-project sites.
-The area within the boundary wall is almost barren and devoid of trees.
+The area within the demarcation is almost barren and devoid of trees.
 Land use of surrounding site is mix of vacant land, commercial, residential and agricultural areas.
-Central geographical coordinates of the sites are given in Table-3 and location maps are shown from Figure 2-9.
+Central geographical coordinates of the sites are given in Table-3 and location maps are shown from Figure 2-5.